Ysurac/dump1090/README.md

-This is a fork of the fork of tpainter ;)
+This fork is a fork of mutability fork with changes to supports windows from tpainter.

 # dump1090-flightairmap GNU/Linux & Windows package